We may earn affiliate commissions for the recommended products. Learn more.

 What are the disadvantages of a DIY home security system?

 While DIY solutions are becoming more popular, they also have important challenges you should be aware of.
-Home security is nothing to be toyed about, so if you decide to take this route, you must install DIY alarm systems properly.
+Home security is not something to take lightly, so if you decide to take this route, you must install DIY alarm systems properly.
 In other words, you must have some technical skills to do it right.

 For example, outdoor cameras ideally should be placed 8 to 9 feet high (244cm to 274cm) beyond human reach but close enough for a clear view.
 Indoor cameras should not face direct sunlight, and this type of knowledge is mandatory for an efficient DIY security system setup.

 Just as important is picking the proper monitoring type.
 Opting for self-monitoring may be tempting to avoid a monthly subscription, but do you always have the time to react to every alarm?
-Generally, DIY systems tend to produce more false alarms, so you may develop a habit of ignoring some.
+Generally, DIY systems may issue more false alarms, so you may develop a habit of ignoring some.

 Luckily, most DIY home security systems allow upgrading to professional monitoring.
 This way, a trained professional must respond to each alarm and notify the appropriate department in case of burglary, fire, or medical emergency.
-I strongly recommend opting for a professional monitoring option, especially when it is as low as Cove's $17.99 per month.
+I strongly recommend opting for a professional monitoring option, especially when it is as low as Cove's $17.99/month.

 How to set a budget for your DIY home security system?